What's New

 THE WINDOW PURIM

-The Pasha, seeing the money and the necklace was stunned.
-“The Guardian of Israel neither slumbers nor sleeps.”
-He turned to the Jews and said, “Be aware, the bag and its contents are mine.
-It was taken from me last night by the three Patriarchs, to save my soul from an evil sin.
-And now, knowing that Abraham, Isaac and Jacob awoke for fear of your lives, and for your sakes they rose from their graves, from this moment I have only the greatest respect for you.
+And he turned to the perushim and said, “Know that the bag and what was in it is mine, and that the three patriarchs took it from me last night in order to save my soul from sin.
+And now, seeing that because of you Abraham, Isaac, and Jacob suffered all this anxiety, and for your sake they rose from their graves, I said, I will honor you also.
 I cancel my decree.
-Take back this money.
-It belongs to you.
+This money shall be given to you.
 Pray for me that I should be saved from misfortune all the days of my life.”

 Longer versions of the story have been printed in Talks and Tales from Kehot Publications and in Folktales of the Jews, Volume 1: Tales from the Sephardic Dispersion by Dov Noy, Dan Ben-Amos and Ellen Frankel.